FastMaint CMMS Software - Maintenance Management Software - From $995

 Equipment & Facility Maintenance Work Order Software For Utilities, Manufacturing Plants, Industrial & Commercial Facilities

-Make sure that reports from your CMMS/ maintenance software are not confusing the two.
+Make sure that reports from your CMMS software are not confusing the two!

-Ideally your CMMS/ maintenance software should have some way to log when an equipment is unavailable and also why it is unavailable.
-Equipment could be unavailable for a variety of reasons, many of which may have nothing to do with the equipment e.g. power problems, operators no available, assembly line issues, inspections, etc. This way you can separate the different reasons why an equipment is not available and collect actual statistics on downtime due to equipment problems.
+Ideally your maintenance software should log when an equipment is unavailable and also why it is unavailable.
+Equipment could be unavailable for a variety of reasons, many of which may have nothing to do with the equipment.
+For example power problems, operators no available, assembly line issues, inspections and so on.
+This way you can separate the different reasons why an equipment is not available and collect actual statistics on downtime due to equipment problems.

-Most new equipment these days have a way to create log files of activity that can be imported into the CMMS/ maintenance software.
+Many new equipment these days have a way to create log files of activity.
+You can import these into your maintenance software.
 This makes it easier to collect the information and not depend on operator or maintenance personnel reports for equipment downtime calculation.
 Check the equipment manufacturer’s documentation to see if it is possible to have the equipment automatically export these logs (ideally as simple text files) to a common folder on your computer network.
-Once all these files are being regularly collected you can have your CMMS/ maintenance software regularly import them in.
+Now use your CMMS program to regularly import these files from the folder.
 You may need to do some customization/ changes to these export files since each equipment manufacturer may have their own export format.
-Your IT Department may be able to help you create procedures convert all these different formats to a single standard format that your CMMS/ maintenance software or other analysis software can use.
+Your IT Department may be able to help you create procedures convert all these different formats to a single standard format that your CMMS software or other analysis software can use.

 Don’t have maintenance software that you can use to get such reports?
-You can download and try out a fully functional 30-day trial of FastMaint CMMS software.
+You can try out a fully functional 30-day trial of FastMaint CMMS software.
 You can import equipment, logs and more from comma delimited files.
 Use the reports and see if you find equipment problems that you can fix.Web Trial CMMS Software